Colt Army Model 1860: Variations

-History

-By April 1861, 2,230 of Colt's earliest production went to dealers south of the Mason–Dixon line.
-The United States Navy ordered 900 fluted cylinder revolvers in May 1861 later issued to ships enforcing the Atlantic and Gulf blockade.
-United States Army orders also began in May, and 127,157 had been delivered before a February 4, 1864 fire put Colt's factory out of operation for the remainder of hostilities.
+A further variant was created after the Civil War that tried to incorporate metallic cartridges while the army searched for an updated sidearm.
+This conversion was done in limited numbers at the Colt factory in an attempt to update the army's arsenal at a limited cost.
+The revolvers had their frame and cylinder modified as while being equipped with a loading gate.
+This conversion allowed the revolvers to accept the new .44 Colt metallic cartridge.
+These conversions saw limited use and were generally seen as much less reliable when compared to other metallic cartridge revolvers of the time.

 Operation

-Loading is a somewhat lengthy process, with each of the six chambers drilled into the revolving cylinder being loaded from the front, or "muzzle" end.
-A measured amount of black powder is poured into a chamber.
-Next a lead ball is placed at the opening of the chamber and seated by firmly pressing it in with the pivoting loading lever which is attached beneath the barrel of the revolver.
+Loading is a somewhat lengthy process, with each of the six chambers drilled into the revolving cylinder being loaded from the front of the cylinder.
+A measured amount of black powder is poured into each chamber.
+Next a lead ball, or conical bullet (as pictured to the right), is placed at the opening of the chamber and seated by firmly pressing it in with the pivoting loading lever which is attached beneath the barrel of the revolver.
 For sealing each chamber, an oversize 0.454 in lead ball is trimmed slightly by the rim of the chamber as the rammer forces it inside.
 Cap and ball shooters also often place a lubricated wad between balls and powder, or, alternatively, pack lard or a commercially-sold bore lubricant at the mouth of each chamber in an attempt to prevent powder in an adjacent chamber from being ignited by when the gun is fired, which is known as a chainfire.
+To complete the loading process a percussion cap (described above) is placed on the 'nipple' located on the rear end of each chamber of the cylinder.

 When the Colt Model 1860 was used by 19th century soldiers, they most often loaded the gun using paper cartridges.
-These cartridges consisted of a pre-measured load of black powder and a ball, wrapped in nitrated paper (paper that had been soaked in potassium nitrate and then dried, to make it more flammable).
-To load each chamber, one only had to slip the cartridge into the front of the chamber and seat the ball with the loading lever ram.
-Then a percussion cap was placed onto the raised aperture, called a nipple, at the back end of the chamber.
+These cartridges consisted of a pre-measured load of black powder and a ball, or conical bullet, wrapped at its base in nitrated paper (paper that had been soaked in potassium nitrate and then dried, to make it more flammable).
+Loading was thereby simplified to a degree as one only had to slip the premade paper cartridge into the front of the chamber, then seat the protruding conical bullet with the loading lever ram, and finally afix the percussion cap.